makimattila/makimattila.github.io/index.md

 ## About Me
 <div class="about" markdown="1">

+I am a PhD candidate in economics at Aalto University.

+In summer 2026, I will join the University of Oslo as an assistant professor (tenure-track).
+I will also be a part-time research fellow at GRAPE (Warsaw).

-I am a PhD student in Economics at Aalto University.
-I began my doctoral studies in 2021, spent the 2023–24 academic year at the MIT Department of Economics, and will graduate in 2026.
-My research is in microeconomic theory, focusing on how asymmetric information shapes market behavior and optimal regulation.
+My research is in applied microeconomic theory, focusing on how asymmetric information shapes market behavior and optimal regulation.

 [My CV is here.](assets/files/cv.pdf)